 Step 5: Select your student

-Once the interviews are complete, you will select which student you want to offer the role.
+Once the interviews are complete, select which student you want to offer the role.

 Step 6: Get started with your student!